maarten-vandeperre/clean-architecture-software-sample-project/README.md

 By examining the code and structure of this sample project, developers can gain a better understanding of the key concepts and patterns involved in clean architecture.

 ## Clean Architecture - Why?
-Nowadays, the IT landscape is swamped with huge amounts of libraries, technologies, frameworks and platforms you can use.
-What's the holy grail today, is outdated tomorrow.
-What's not existing today, is tomorrow's holy grail.
-Clean Architecture will come with principles as SOLID and Domain Driven Design and enforce most of it via module structuring at compile time.
-Be aware: not everything can be enforced at compile time.
-By following these principles, you can design software while postponing library/infrastructure/... choices until the end of your project development, instead of having to choose it at the beginning and be stuck with it.
-It as well allows you to change libraries/infrastructure/... fairly easy, so it can help you by creating software that can withstand the test of time (i.e., software that doesn't need to be rewritten from scratch every x years, or worst case, every x months).
+These days, the IT world is flooded with an overwhelming number of libraries, technologies, frameworks, and platforms to choose from.
+What's considered the ultimate solution today may become outdated tomorrow.
+What doesn't exist today might become tomorrow's ultimate solution.
+Clean Architecture incorporates principles like SOLID and Domain Driven Design and enforces them through module structuring during compilation.
+However, it's important to note that not everything can be enforced at compile time.

+By embracing these principles, you can design software without getting tied down to specific libraries, infrastructure, or other choices right from the start of your project.
+Instead, you can postpone those decisions until later in the development process.
+This approach also makes it easier to switch libraries or infrastructure if needed, enabling you to create software that can stand the test of time.
+With Clean Architecture, you can keep your options open and ensure that your platform or application remains robust and adaptable in the long run.
-**Why Clean Architecture?** Keep your options open and allow your platform or application to withstand the test of time.
+**Why Clean Architecture?** Keep your options open and allow your platform or application to endure over time.

 ## Project Structure
 The project is organized into multiple modules, each representing a distinct layer of the clean architecture (see later).
 The following modules are included: